 Fast forward about a decade, and I found myself studying music production and engineering at Berklee College of Music while writing, singing, and playing guitar in a rock band, Dirty Blind, and touring alongside Jefferson Starship.

-Years later, I moved to Nashville, started a professional home recording business, and we are now furnished with a beautiful sounding Neve Genesys Console, some fantastic microphones and outboard mix/mastering gear, and a great tracking and control room!
-I've done many recordings, mixes, and masters here for local americana, rock, pop, country, and other styles.
-I've also picked up a number of instruments with reasonable proficiency.
-I can co-write, produce, edit, mix, master, and perform on your track as a vocalist, guitarist, keyboardist, bassist, drummer, or percussionist.
+Years later, I moved to Nashville and started a professional home recording business.
+My space is now furnished with a beautiful sounding Neve Genesys Console, some fantastic microphones and outboard mix/mastering gear, and a great tracking and control room!
+Our studio also boasts a setup of almost exclusively digitally-recallable outboard analog gear, meaning we can give you that analog sound but without the headaches of lengthy and challenging recalls for changes you want.
+I've done recordings, mixes, and masters locally and remotely for Americana, Rock, Pop, Country, and other styles.
+I've also picked up a number of instruments with reasonable proficiency and can co-write, produce, edit, mix, master, and perform on your track as a vocalist, guitarist, keyboardist, bassist, drummer, or percussionist.